MonsutaaFang/Sutetchi/README.md

 Sutetchi is a very early wip Minecraft mod that revoles around Slimelins, a new slime mob entity that can be tamed.

-**Future plans:**

-* Add Slimelin themed decor and misc items used for building/creative purposes.

 **Currently Available:**

 * Tame Slimelins via a Tame Crystal which can be crafted.
 Slimelins spawn in the Swamp Biome.

-* Slimelins have basic AI, they will follow you once tamed, and can sit via right clicked on once tamed.
+* Slimelins will follow you once tamed, and can sit via right clicked on once tamed.

 * You can apply outfits to your slimelin with items crafted from rare loot in dungeon chests.

+* A way to upgrade your Slimelin's base health via loot drops in chests.

 **Requires Minecraft Fabric 1.19.2 and GeckoLib 1.19.2**